 The data center GPU market is rapidly evolving due to the growing demand for AI, machine learning, and high-performance computing across multiple industries.
 Leading companies such as NVIDIA, Intel, Amazon, Microsoft, and others continue innovating to deliver more powerful, energy-efficient, and scalable GPU solutions.
 Cloud providers and hardware manufacturers invest heavily in GPU infrastructure to support increasingly complex workloads and accelerate digital transformation.

 AI adoption is expanding while data volumes surge, making GPUs critical for faster, smarter, and more efficient computing.
 Technological advancements in GPU architectures, memory systems, and integrated software ecosystems shape the competitive landscape.
-These trends position data center GPUs as fundamental to the future of computing and enterprise innovation.
+These trends position the market as fundamental to the future of computing and enterprise innovation.